-When Java is configured to use Luna Provider, you can create the keys and certificate in the keystore pointing to Luna HSM partition.
+When integrating Java with the Luna Provider, you can establish keys and certificate in the keystore that are linked to a Luna HSM partition.
 To create keys and certificate in Luna HSM:

-Create a keystore config file named lunastore and add the following entry where <Partition Name> will be your Luna HSM partition label:
+1. Create a keystore configuration file named lunastore.
+Include the following entry, where <Partition Name> corresponds to your Luna HSM partition label: